-From legitimacy to effectiveness:
+From legitimacy to effectiveness

 Before I turn to the complex causal pathway from effectiveness to legitimacy let me quickly elaborate on the link from perceived legitimacy to effectiveness.
-I think it is rather uncontroversial that ceteris paribus an increased degree of legitimacy will lead to higher levels of compliance, if the norm in question requires compliance at all.
+It is rather uncontroversial that ceteris paribus an increased degree of legitimacy will lead to higher levels of compliance, if the norm in question requires compliance at all.
 However, it is intuitively less clear that higher levels of compliance automatically lead to more effective governance.
 In section two, we defined effectiveness in terms of goal achievement.
 A governance regime is effective if and only if it has some positive causal impact on the objective the regime was designed to achieve.
-According to this definition even perfect compliance is not sufficient for effectiveness if the rules complied with have no causal impact on the purpose they are intended to fulfill.
-To establish the link between compliance and effectiveness we therefore need another necessary condition that states that the rules in question are in principal capable of achieving their intended purpose.
+According to this definition, even perfect compliance is not sufficient for effectiveness if the rules complied with have no causal impact on the purpose they are intended to fulfill.
+Therefore, to establish the link between compliance and effectiveness, we need another necessary condition stating that the rules in question are in principal capable of achieving their intended purpose.
 This is trivially true in cases where the intended purpose of the rule is identical with the behavior prescribed.
 Rules against murder and theft, for example, are perfectly effective if no one steals or commits a homicide.
-If the causal relationship between a prescription and its objective is less definite or the balance between competing goals complicates the regulatory efforts, as is possibly the case for environmental regulations or public health policies, the quality of a rule becomes a crucial condition for effectiveness even in cases of perfect compliance.
+If the causal relationship between a prescription and its objective is less definite, or if the balance between competing goals complicates the regulatory efforts - as could be the case for environmental regulations or public health policies - the quality of a rule becomes a crucial condition for effectiveness, even in cases of perfect compliance.
 Let us call this the condition of "rule quality" and add it to the model above.

-From effectiveness to legitimacy:
+From effectiveness to legitimacy

 Let us turn now to the more complicated link from effectiveness to legitimacy.
-I would like to argue that we have to add here four more necessary conditions to make the causal route viable.
-These are the conditions of "instrumental legitimacy belief" (1.), "shared social goals" (2.), "transparency" (3.) and "generalization" (4.).
+I would like to argue that we have to add four more necessary conditions here to make the causal route viable.
+These are the conditions of (1.) "instrumental legitimacy belief," (2.) "shared social goals," (3.) "transparency," and (4.) "generalization".
 Each will be discussed in turn.